doublesecretagency/craft-googlemaps/docs/guides/required-js-assets.md

 This guide is only relevant if you are working with [dynamic maps](/dynamic-maps/).
 The JavaScript assets described below are not relevant in any other context.
 :::

-When creating a dynamic map with Twig or PHP, there are a couple of JavaScript files which will get automatically loaded on the front-end.
-These files are required to create and manage the embedded maps.
-Similarly, we will include a call to the Google Maps JavaScript API.
+To create and manage embedded maps, a few external JavaScript files will be required.
+It is also necessary for us to load the Google Maps JavaScript API.

 Combined, they produce an HTML snippet similar to this...